Pembroke Lawn Edging Services

 Pembroke Conservation Commission Requirements for Edging Near Protected Areas

-Lawn edging near wetlands, vernal pools, streams, rivers, or ponds in Pembroke is regulated under the Wetlands Protection Act (M.G.L. c.
+Edging near wetlands, vernal pools, streams, rivers, or ponds in Pembroke is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) may be required.
-Buffer zones range from 25-100 feet depending on proximity to protected resources.
-Use non-toxic materials near water bodies and protect root systems of mature trees.
-Coordinate with the Mass Division of Fisheries & Wildlife for sensitive habitats.
-Erosion control measures, such as silt fences or straw wattles, should be installed immediately where needed.
-Be aware of seasonal restrictions, especially during wildlife breeding (March-August) and vernal pool activity (March-June).
+Permits such as a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) are required for work within buffer zones, which range from 25-100 feet depending on proximity to protected resources.
+Environmental protection measures include safeguarding root systems of mature trees and using non-toxic materials near water bodies.
+Coordination with the Mass Division of Fisheries & Wildlife is recommended for sensitive habitats.
+Erosion control, such as silt fences or straw wattles, should be installed where needed, and immediate stabilization is required.
+Seasonal restrictions may apply during wildlife breeding periods (March-August for nesting, March-June for vernal pools).

 Pembroke Conservation Commission